Estimated reading time: 5 minutes

-Unless these policies and procedures are written down, they are at the mercy of the person performing them to “remember” all the appropriate steps.
+Unless these policies and procedures are written down, the system is at the mercy of the person performing them to “remember” all the appropriate steps.

 A written policy sets the expectation for employee and volunteer behaviors and the procedure outlines the steps for it.

-This ensures consistency in practice and helps to maintain a high level of quality in how things are done.
+This written document ensures consistency in practice and helps to maintain a high level of quality in how things are done.

 1. Articulate Required Steps

-Policies and procedures provide a guide for meeting organizational objectives and help to ensure quality systems and processes support how church is done.
+Policies and procedures provide a guide for meeting ministry objectives and help to ensure quality systems and processes support the way church is done.

-This is achieved by describing the steps that employees and volunteers are to take when delivering a service.
+This guided system is achieved by describing the steps that employees and volunteers are to take when delivering a service.

-Detailing these procedures help to ensure that all counters handle church offerings the same way.
+Detailing these procedures helps to ensure that all counters handle church offerings the same way.
 And, this consistency in practice helps to secure church funds and guards against any possibility of embezzlement.

 2. Provides Performance Measures